 The astronomer will also explain the significance of the stars and planets, in ancient mythologies and Aboriginal stories of creation.
-In partnership with the ARC Centre of Excellence for All-sky Astrophysics (CAASTRO), the Uluru Astronomy Weekend will be in it's second year, from 14-16 August.
+In partnership with the ARC Centre of Excellence for All-sky Astrophysics (CAASTRO), the Uluru Astronomy Weekend will be in it's third year, from 26-28 August.

 Some of the constellations that you'll hear about are: